 According to the IRPCS (International Rules for Preventing Collisions at Sea) I made a slight turn to starboard to pass it on my port side.

 In fact, it was not obligatory to me.
 It should have been their duty to stay clear out of my way because we were on a sailing vessel under sails and according to the IRPCS a motor boat has to stay clear of a sailing vessel, meaning it has to yield.

 But instead of staying clear it was turning to its port side, so that it was coming straight to me.
 It forced me to to make another turn to starboard to avoid a collision.
 I was not willing to make another turn because I was under sails and would have lost my speed and come to a stop.
 With my slight turn to starboard I had signaled them that I will pass them on my port side.
 The fact that they then changed their course even more to (their) port side let some alarm bells ring in my head.
 Some kinda shit was about to happen.

 Later on it was clear to me that their intention was to make me loose my speed and come to a halt so that they could lie alongside on my port side to enter.

-On board were three men, waving their arms, signaling me to stop and/or to make a starboard turn.
+On board were four men, waving their arms, signaling me to stop and/or to make a starboard turn.